Ei3-kw/Grass-Clustering/README.md

 - Multiple plants are allowed on the same tile with higher dying rate due to competition
 - Each tile is represented by the most mature (max(current stage/ max stage)) plant on it
 - If two or more plants are equally mature, multi season > single season

+1.1
+- code runs faster now that deepcopy of the plant list is replaced
+- cProfile is added to check the performance

+TODOs
+- more than two species
+- more than one seperating categories
+- use np matrix to keep track of tiles (can't do plants as each tile contains a list of plants)

+Possible applications:
+- Find seperating lines between relality and one's discription (in this case spread will not be plant reproduce but rather event progressing)
+- example: TODO